EJaworenko/Node-Weaver/README.md

 ## Contributing

-I welcome contributions of all sizes!
-New to open source?
-Check out:
+The project is small, but I welcome contributions of any kind!
+If you're new to open source check out:
-1. Our [Git Guide](docs/git-guide.md) for version control basics
+1. My [Git Guide](docs/git-guide.md) for version control basics
 2. GitHub's guide on [Creating a Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)
 3. The [issues page](https://github.com/EJaworenko/Node-Weaver/issues) for beginner-friendly tasks